Mark S. Twain ES, (formerly Heidelberg ES/HS and Heidelberg ES #1) History

 In 1976, Heidelberg Middle School was constructed in Patrick Henry Village.
 The construction of this school created a major change in the Heidelberg school complex.
 With the new middle school, all sixth graders went to Heidelberg Middle School no matter where they lived.
 All students living on the economy were transferred from Mark Twain Village Elementary to Heidelberg American Elementary.
 Only elementary students who lived at Mark Twain Village attended the school there.

-A newspaper article published by the Army described the closing ceremonies of the school in 2011:
+An article published by the Army described the closing ceremonies of the school in 2011:

 Students stole the show when they performed during the closing day ceremony for Mark Twain Elementary School in Heidelberg June 3.